Lawyers for Seattle officers who attended Trump rally before U.S. Capitol attack seek to withdraw from public records lawsuit

-A day after a watchdog’s investigation found two of six Seattle police officers who attended a pro-Trump rally before January’s deadly attack on the U.S. Capitol had broken laws and policies and should be fired, lawyers representing the officers in a related public records lawsuit formally sought to withdraw from that case.
+A day after a watchdog investigation found two of six Seattle police officers who attended a pro-Trump rally before January’s deadly attack on the U.S. Capitol had broken the law and policies and should be fired, lawyers representing the officers in a related public records lawsuit formally sought to withdraw from that case.

 The attorneys, Kelly Sheridan and two of his colleagues from the Corr Cronin law firm in Seattle, filed notice Friday afternoon of their intent to withdraw from the civil case, now before the Washington Court of Appeals.